Hiking the Coyote Wall Trail: Everything You Need to Know

 FYI: There is a bathroom at the trailhead.

-Things to Know Before Hiking the Coyote Wall Trail
+Things to Know Before You Hit the Trail

 Parking passes.
 This is one of the trails in the Gorge that doesn’t require a parking pass!
 It’s part of the Columbia River Gorge National Scenic Area, and no trail passes are required to park at the trailhead.